Susan Grieve, PT, DPT, PhD, MS

 Christina has undergraduate degrees from University of California Davis in both Physiology and Psychology and her masters degree in Physical Therapy from University of Southern California.

-Priti completed her Bachelor of Physio Therapy from Nagpur University in India and M.Sc of Physio Therapy from University of Mumbai in India.
+Priti is a board certified clinical specialist and completed her Bachelor of Physio Therapy from Nagpur University in India and M.Sc of Physio Therapy from University of Mumbai in India.
 She joined Kaiser in 2003 and currently works in Outpatient Rehabilitation Services in Union City as a Physical Therapist.

 Priti undergone training in Manual Therapy: Mentorship from Hayward Kaiser Fellowship in 2007.
 She completed her transitional doctorate from Northeastern University in 2012 and NCS in 2017.
 For over 25 years, she has worked in various settings, treating patients with musculoskeletal as well as neuromuscular presentation.

 Michelle Ortega Dimaano, PT, DPT